crossplane/crossplane/design/design-doc-terraform-code-generation.md

 ## Goals

-We would like to develop a code generation pipeline that can be used for generating a Crossplane provider for any Terraform provider.
-We'd like the code generator pipeline to be able to:
+We would like to develop a code generation pipeline that can be used for generating a Crossplane provider from any Terraform provider.
+We'd like that pipeline to be able to:

 * Offload resource-specific logic to Terraform CLI and/or Terraform Provider as much as possible so that we can get hands-off generation,
-* Generate managed resources thst satisfy Crossplane Resource Model requirements,
+* Generate managed resources that satisfy Crossplane Resource Model requirements,
 * Target any Terraform provider available.

 While it'd be nice to generate a whole provider from scratch, that's not quite what we aim for.
 The main goal of the code generation effort is to generate things that scale with the number of managed resources.
-For example, it should be fine to manually write `ProviderConfig` CRD and its logic.
+For example, it should be fine to manually write `ProviderConfig` CRD and its logic but we should do our best to offload custom diff operations to Terraform.

 ## Options